SilasiLab/HomeCageSinglePellet/README.md

 	- Ensure no sessions are currently running.
 	- Press the quit button on the GUI.
 	- Ctrl+c out of the program running in the terminal.
+NB.
+1. Arduino needs to be USB0 , and RFID reader needs to be USB1.
+You can see connected USB devices with terminal command: ls /dev/tty*